Blog featured image card for AI-Powered Phishing discussing how cyber criminals can trick employees.

 AI makes it easy for hackers to create fake emails that look like they come from your coworkers.
 These emails use your name and mention real projects you work on.

 The hackers study your company’s website and social media accounts.
-They learn who works with who and what projects are happening.
+They learn who works with whom and what projects are happening.
 AI helps them write emails that sound exactly like your boss or teammate.

 These fake emails might ask you to click a link or download a file.
 They could request login details for an “urgent” work task.
 The email address might look almost identical to your colleague’s real email.